mhahsler/seriation/README.md

 - **BEA** - Bond Energy Algorithm to maximize the measure of effectiveness (ME)
-- **CA** - calculates a correspondence analysis of a matrix of frequencies and reorders according to the scores on a correspondence analysis dimension
+- **CA** - calculates a correspondence analysis of a matrix of frequencies (count table) and reorders according to the scores on a correspondence analysis dimension
+- **Heatmap** - reorders rows and columns independently by calculation row/column distances and applying a seriation method (default is optimal leaf ordering)
 - **Identity** permutation
 - **PCA** - orders along the first principal component or angle on the projection on the first two principal components
 - **Random** permutation
+- **Reverse** reverse order
 - **TSP** - Traveling sales person solver to maximize ME
 - **TSNE** - Order of the 1D t-distributed stochastic neighbor embedding (t-SNE)